 Ensuring appropriate working conditions and compliance with health and safety rules for the protection of our people are long-standing priorities for Autohellas Group.
 This commitment is expressed through our Health and Safety Policy.
-In this direction, we aim at:

 - Strengthening the safety culture through continuous training and awareness of our employees - The assessment of health and safety risks and their mitigation - The application of the precautionary principle